This was originally posted on The Vacilando here, please check out his blog. His writing is superb.

 The crow’s gaze deflected to the sound of drapes flapping in the wind.
 A window on the second floor was open.
 He flew to it.
 The room was ordinary.
 An unmade bed, a few scattered pieces of clothing, a waste basket filled to the rim, and a messy desk.
 Then, something twinkled beneath the dozens of loose papers on the desk.

 He watched the doorway for movement, but saw only a dark hallway.
 He hopped onto the bed, walking slowly to its edge.
-A photo stood on the night stand of a boy holding a rifle in one hand and dead peasant in the other.
+A photo stood on the night stand of a boy holding a rifle in one hand and dead pheasant in the other.

 “That’s an ugly kid!”